toptensoftware/JsonKit/readme.md

 When attempting to deserialize Shape objects, the registered callback will be called with each key in the dictionary until it returns an object instance.
-In this case we're looking for a key named "kind" and we use it's value to create a new Rectangle or Ellipse instance.
+In this case we're looking for a key named "kind" and we use it's value to create either a Rectangle or Ellipse.

 Note that the field used to hold the type (ie: "kind") does not need to be the first field in the in the dictionary being parsed.
-After instantiating the object, the input stream is re-wound to the start of the dictionary and then re-parsed directly into the instantiated object.
+After instantiating the object, the input stream is re-wound to the start of the dictionary and then re-parsed into the instantiated object.
 Note too that the underlying stream doesn't need to support seeking - the rewind mechanism is implemented in PetaJson.